Jrmromao/prompt-craft/sdk/ERROR_HANDLING.md

 ## Graceful Degradation

-The PromptCraft SDK is designed to **never break your application**, even if:
+The CostLens SDK is designed to **never break your application**, even if:
 - Your API key is invalid
 - Your API key expires
 - The PromptCraft service is down